-F. Hydrogeological Reports Required for Non-Exempt Wells
+F. Data, Information, and Hydrogeological Reports Required for Non-Exempt Wells

-- 1. Applicants seeking to (a) permit a nonexempt well completed with an inside casing diameter of eight (8) inches or greater, (b) permit wells to be completed as an aggregate well system or (c) increase production or production capacity of a Public Water Supply, Municipal, Commercial, or Industrial, well with an inside casing diameter of eight (8) inches or greater, shall submit to the District a current Phase I and Phase II hydrogeological report addressing the area of influence, draw down, recovery time, subsidence and other pertinent information in accordance with the guidelines developed and required by the District.
-Phase I and Phase II reports must include the information required by Guidelines for Preparation of Hydrogeologic Reports for Submission in Support of Applications for the Permitted Use Of Groundwater, originally adopted October 15, 2014, as amended, Hydrogeological reports must be prepared and sealed by a Texas licensed professional geoscientist or a Texas licensed engineer. - 2.
-The Phase I and Phase II reports must include hydrogeologic information addressing, and specifically related to, the proposed water pumpage rate intended for the well.
-Applicants may not rely solely on reports previously filed with or prepared by the District.
-If a Phase I hydrogeological report is required by this section, the hydrogeological report is a required component of all administratively complete permit applications. - 3.
-Phase I hydrogeological reports may be supplemented with information such as test-hole, monitor well, and aquifer testing data.
-An applicant, who incurs the cost to include such supplemental information in a Phase I hydrogeological report, bears the risk that the Board may deny the permit application even with the supplemental data. - 4.
+- 1. Applicants seeking to (a) permit a nonexempt well completed with an inside casing diameter of eight (8) inches or greater, (b) permit wells to be completed as an aggregate well system or (c) increase production or production capacity of a Public Water Supply, Municipal, Commercial, or Industrial, well with an inside casing diameter of eight (8) inches or greater, shall be subject to the District requirements to submit data, information, and reports that address the area of influence, drawdown, subsidence, and other pertinent information in accordance with the guidelines developed and required by the District. - 2.
+The data and information required of the applicant, and the scope and requirements of Phase I reports, and Phase II reports are detailed in Guidelines for Submitting Data and Information and the Preparation of Hydrogeologic Reports in Support of Applications for the Permitted Use Of Groundwater, originally adopted April 13, 2023, as amended. - 3.
+Phase I reports are classified as either (a) Phase I-a reports for annual production rates equal to or less than 200 million gallons per year, or (b) Phase I-b reports for annual production rates greater than 200 million gallons per year.
+The scope of Phase II reports is independent of production rate. - 4.
+Phase I-a reports and Phase I-b reports will be completed by the District with the submitted data and information as described in the guidance document.
+The applicant has the option to submit a Phase I-a report or Phase I-b report that meets all requirements of the guidance document at the time of application submission. - 5.
+All hydrogeologic reports (whether submitted by the applicant or prepared by the District) must be prepared and sealed by a Texas licensed professional geoscientist or a Texas licensed engineer. - 6.
+Applicants my supplement the requirements with data and information such as test-hole, monitor well, and aquifer testing data.
+An applicant, who incurs the cost to include such supplemental data and information or prepare and submit reports summarizing and interpreting the submitted data, bears the risk that the Board may deny the permit application even with the supplemental data and information and submitted reports. - 7.
 Phase II hydrogeological reports, if required, must be submitted after permit issuance and must address permitted well(s) equipped and tested for ultimate permitted volume and use.
 Phase II hydrogeological reports must be submitted within 180 days of well construction.
-Data and analysis from the Phase II testing will be used to update and refine the analysis of permitted pumpage impacts from the Phase I report.
-These Phase II data and analyses will also be used to address production parameters and permit conditions. - 5.
-After notice to the applicant and affected persons and an opportunity for a hearing, the Board will consider the results of the Phase II hydrogeological report may modify a permit with special conditions and changes to the permitted volume of groundwater.
+Data and analysis from the Phase II testing will be used

+- to update and refine the analysis of permitted pumpage impacts from the Phase I report.
+These Phase II data and analyses will also be used to address production parameters and permit conditions. - 8.
+Except as provided for in Rule 8.7E, after notice to the applicant and affected persons and an opportunity for a hearing, the Board will consider the results of the Phase II hydrogeological report may modify a permit with special conditions and changes to the permitted volume of groundwater.
 A Phase II hydrogeological report must address any special conditions in a permit.